testdouble/csharp-testing-example/Example/README.md

 In the code that's included in this project, you'll see an example of a collaborator test (for `FeedsWalrus`), and two regression tests (for `OpensCan` and `Walrus`).
-They serve as examples of using Xunit and Moq.
+They serve as examples of using xUnit and Moq.

 ```
 .